ART 116 - Asian Art History - Molly Moody

 - We will spend a great deal of time analyzing and writing about art.
 Each student will be expected to communicate information about works of art through visual and contextual analysis.
-Such information may include the time and place a particular artwork was created, artist identification, which materials and techniques were used, and what the work of art means.
+Such information may include the time and place a particular artwork was created, artist identification, use of materials and techniques, and what the work of art means.

-- The student will be reading and writing about art, thus an ability to write clearly and express individual opinions/interpretations/critiques is essential for succeeding in this class.
+- The student will be reading and writing about art, thus an ability to express individual opinions/interpretations/critiques is essential for succeeding in this class.

 Types of Assessments

 Visual Analysis assignments, Unit Exams, Discussion Responses

 Textbook Information / Link to ZTC Textbook

 Asian Art, 15th edition, Dorinda Neave, Pearson, 2014.
 ISBN: 9780205837632